SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 For security reasons, the full schema of an ACDC must be completely self-contained and statically fixed (immutable) for that ACDC.
 By this, we mean that no dynamic schema references or dynamic schema generation mechanisms are allowed.

-Should an adversary successfully attack the source that provides the dynamic schema resource and change the result provided by that reference, any ACDC that uses that dynamic schema reference may fail its schema validation.
+Should an adversary successfully attack the source that provides the dynamic schema resource and change the result provided by that reference, then the schema validation on any ACDC that uses that dynamic schema reference may fail.
 Such an attack effectively revokes all the ACDCs that use that dynamic schema reference.
 We call this a ***schema revocation*** attack.

 More insidiously, an attacker could shift the semantics of the dynamic schema in such a way that although the ACDC still passes its schema validation, the behavior of the downstream processing of that ACDC is changed by the semantic shift.
 This we call a ***semantic malleability*** attack.
 It may be considered a new type of *transaction malleability* attack [[61]].